LeonardoESousa/xcharge/README.md

 ### Parallelization

-Set the number of rounds as you wish and assign to n_proc the number of avaliable cores (-1 if you want to use the entire machine).
+Set the number of rounds as you wish and assign to n_proc the number of avaliable cores.
 Then, turn off the animation_mode.
 Your input should look something like
 ```python
 animation_mode = False
 rounds = 10000  # repeating the dynamics 10000 times